redis/redis-doc/commands/eval.md

 Using the `redis.pcall()` command no error is raised, but an error object is returned in the format specified above (as a Lua table with an `err` field).
-The user can later return this error to the user just returning the error object returned by `redis.pcall()`.
+The user can later return this exact error to the user just returning the error object returned by `redis.pcall()`.

 Bandwidth and EVALSHA
 ---

-The `EVAL` command forces you to send the script body again and again, even if it does not need to recompile the script every time as it uses an internal caching mechanism.
-However paying the cost of the additional bandwidth may not be optimal in all the contexts.
+The `EVAL` command forces you to send the script body again and again.
+Redis does not need to recompile the script every time as it uses an internal caching mechanism, however paying the cost of the additional bandwidth may not be optimal in may contexts.

 On the other hand defining commands using a special command or via `redis.conf` would be a problem for a few reasons:

 * Different instances may have different versions of a command implementation.

 * Deployment is hard if there is to make sure all the instances contain a given command, especially in a distributed environment.

 * Reading an application code the full semantic could not be clear since the application would call commands defined server side.

-In order to avoid the above three problems and at the same time don't incur in the bandwidth penalty Redis implements the `EVALSHA` command.
+In order to avoid the above three problems and at the same time don't incur in the bandwidth penalty, Redis implements the `EVALSHA` command.

 `EVALSHA` works exactly as `EVAL`, but instead of having a script as first argument it has the SHA1 sum of a script.
 The behavior is the following:

 * If the server still remembers a script whose SHA1 sum was the one specified, the script is executed.